-One of my Southern Brides approached me anonymously the other day.
+One of my brides approached me anonymously the other day.
 She’s just found out she’s pregnant and planning a wedding – her wedding is all booked and deposits all paid, 16 months away.

 - Hire a nanny for the day to help.
 As well as keeping bubs close, it frees up friends and family to see the baby, but allows them the flexibility to share your special day without baby duty (changing nappies, burping and rocking the pram!).